rancher/rancher-docs/docs/pages-for-subheaders/monitoring-and-alerting.md

 The `rancher-monitoring` operator, introduced in Rancher v2.5, is powered by [Prometheus](https://prometheus.io/), [Grafana](https://grafana.com/grafana/),  [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/), the [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator), and the [Prometheus adapter.](https://github.com/DirectXMan12/k8s-prometheus-adapter)

-The monitoring application allows you to:
+The monitoring application:

-- Monitor the state and processes of your cluster nodes, Kubernetes components, and software deployments
+- Monitors the state and processes of your cluster nodes, Kubernetes components, and software deployments.
-- Define alerts based on metrics collected via Prometheus
+- Defines alerts based on metrics collected via Prometheus.
-- Create custom Grafana dashboards
+- Creates custom Grafana dashboards.
-- Configure alert-based notifications via Email, Slack, PagerDuty, etc. using Prometheus Alertmanager
+- Configures alert-based notifications via Email, Slack, PagerDuty, etc. using Prometheus Alertmanager.
-- Defines precomputed, frequently needed or computationally expensive expressions as new time series based on metrics collected via Prometheus
+- Defines precomputed, frequently needed or computationally expensive expressions as new time series based on metrics collected via Prometheus.
-- Expose collected metrics from Prometheus to the Kubernetes Custom Metrics API via Prometheus Adapter for use in HPA
+- Exposes collected metrics from Prometheus to the Kubernetes Custom Metrics API via Prometheus Adapter for use in HPA.

-## How Monitoring Works

-For an explanation of how the monitoring components work together, see [this page.](../integrations-in-rancher/monitoring-and-alerting/how-monitoring-works.md)
+See [How Monitoring Works](../integrations-in-rancher/monitoring-and-alerting/how-monitoring-works.md) for an explanation of how the monitoring components work together.

 ## Default Components and Deployments